jingidy/twi-light/README.md

 - Persistence
   - [ ] User can open the twitter app offline and see last loaded tweets.
 Tweets are persisted into SQLite and acan be displayed from the local DB
 - UI Improvements
+  - [x] Compose activity is placed with a modal overlay

+### Part 2

+- Additional UI
+  - [ ] User can view followers/following through the profile
+  - [ ] When a network request is sent, user sees an indeterminate progress indicator
+- Additional Actions
+  - User can "reply" to any tweet on their home timeline
+    - [ ] The user that wrote the original tweet is automatically @ replied in compose
+  - [ ] User can click on a tweet to be taken to a "detail view" of that tweet, and take the following actions
+    - [ ] Favorite
+    - [ ] Unfavorite
+    - [ ] Retweet
+  - [ ] User can search for tweets matching a particular query and see results
+  - [ ] User can view their direct messages
+    - [ ] User can send new direct messages
+- Robustness
+  - [ ] Implement tabs in a gingerbread-compatible approach
+  - Robust error handling
+    - [ ] Check if internet is available
+    - [ ] Handle error cases
+    - [ ] Handle network failures
+- UI Improvements
   - [ ] Improve the user interface and theme the app to feel "twitter branded"
-  - [x] Compose activity is placed with a modal overlay

 # Walkthrough of All User Stories